rage/cyber-security-base-19/data/module-3/part-1/index.md

 The rubric for the scores are as follows:

 1. _Failed:_ The flaw is missing, or otherwise inappropriate
 2. _Passable:_ The flaw is identified correctly, the fix partially corrects the problem.
-The underlying problem and the effect of the fix is somewhat misuderstood.
+The underlying problem and the effect of the fix is somewhat misunderstood.
-3. _Average:_ The flaw described adequately and the fix fixes the problem.
+3. _Average:_ The flaw is described adequately and the fix fixes the problem.
 Minor misunderstanding of the underlying mechanism.
 The description is too vague but ultimately correct.
 4. _Good:_ The flaw and the fix are correctly done.
 Minor issues in descriptions.
 5. _Excellent:_ No issues or only cosmetic issues